rmorgan001/SimScope/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need to install the ASCOM platform located at https://ascom-standards.org/Downloads/Index.htm

 ```
 Give examples